VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 2.10.1
 ```

 Now your able to install the tfx-cli package using npm.
-Install this globally so that its accessable on the command line.
-The comand line for this is as follows;
+Install this globally so that its accessible on the command line.
+The command line for this is as follows;

 ```
 > npm install -g tfx-cli